loisglld/blog/content/posts/aws-cross-account-dns-validation/index.md

 }
 ```

+It seems like

 ## Now, looking back ...

+All along, I was baffled by the fact that nobody addressed this problem before.
+So I decided to write this article to share my experience and the solution I found.
+I am not promising that this is the best solution / nor that it is correct.
+I am just sharing my experience.

 I was mostly focused on the organizational aspect of the problem, trying to align processes and communication.
 However, I realized that the real challenge was not organizational but technical.